sidixit/testingPR/.github/pull_request_template.md

 - [ ] - Title contains the issue #
 - [ ] - I have checked that I am merging into the correct branch
 - [ ] - The PR only reflect the file changes and the commit changes for this ticket.
 If not, specify:
-- [ ] - Do I need to merge with the feature branch before creating the PR?
+- [ ] - Do I need to merge the base branch into my issue branch?
 - [ ] - A full round of testing was conducted.
 List of tests include:
   1. Test1
   2. Test2